USinani/usinani/README.md

 <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 ## What do I do?
-### Enjoy Engineering, Researching and being a life amateur exploring things.
+### Enjoy Engineering, Researching and being a life amateur.

 - 🔭 I’m currently working on few meaningful things
 - 🌱 Currently learning the art of life-long learning